-October 2019. month after As of а operationalization, enrollment for formal and informal sector populations stood at 950,000 members out of NHIMA's target of 3.4 million members it had planned to have in its database [11].
+As of October 2019, a month after operationalization, enrollment for formal and informal sector populations stood at 950,000 members out of NHIMA's target of 3.4 million members it had planned to have in its database [11].
 By the end of 2021, a total of 1,200,000 were registered.
 This registration translated into the eligibility of an estimated seven million beneficiaries who were to be registered on the scheme, considering the registration of a legal spouse as a principal member and up to five children and the inclusion of dependents who are below the age of 18 entitled to benefits under one principal member's account [11,12].